guzzle/guzzle/UPGRADING.md

 * Added `Guzzle\Http\Message\RequestInterface::startResponse()` to the RequestInterface to handle injecting a response on a request while the request is still being transferred
 * `Guzzle\Service\Command\CommandInterface` now extends from ToArrayInterface and ArrayAccess

-Marked as deprecated:

-* The ability to case-insensitively search for header values
-* Guzzle\Http\Message\Header::hasExactHeader
-* Guzzle\Http\Message\Header::raw.
-Use getAll()
-* Deprecated cache control specific methods on Guzzle\Http\Message\AbstractMessage.
-Use the CacheControl header object instead.

 3.3 to 3.4
 ----------